 Depending on how many guests there are in your charter party, you'll need to consider what cabins you'll need.
-Most luxury yachts normally cater for between 10-12 guests, with a minimum of 4-5 cabins.
+Most superyachts cater for between 8-12 guests, with a minimum of 4-5 cabins.

 The majority of yacht cabins are doubles, that is they have a bed large enough for two people.
 These can range from a double to a superking mattress, but could equally be a fully-bespoke affair designed in conjunction with the yacht owner's artistic vision, or simply to fit the space available!

-Twin cabins will predominantly have single mattresses and may include a single drop-down pullman bunk (see below).
+Twin cabins will predominantly have single mattresses and may include an additional single drop-down Pullman berth (see below).

-You'll also need to consider the configuration of the accommodation onboard, paying particular attention to any special requirements of your charter party, for instance couples with small children or guests with additional needs.
+You'll also need to consider the configuration of the accommodation onboard, paying particular attention to any special requirements of your charter party, for instance couples with small children or guests with mobility needs.

 All yachts available for charter will have with detailed floor plans showing the layout of the cabins.
 These can help you decide in which cabin to best place each guest or couple depending on its size and location on the yacht, which will vary depending on the unique design of the vessel.

-On larger yachts, double and twin cabins will likely be located on the lower deck while the master and VIP suites will be on the main and upper decks.
+On larger yachts, double and twin cabins will likely be located on the lower deck while the Master and VIP suites are usually situated on the main and upper decks.